 Approximately 43,500 Americans will be newly diagnosed with oral or pharyngeal cancer this year.
 While historically the majority of people are over the age of 40 at the time of discovery, it is now occurring much more frequently in those under this age.
-Exact causes for those affected at a younger age are now becoming clearer in peer-reviewed research, revealing a viral etiology (cause), the human papilloma virus number 16 (HPV).
+Exact causes for those affected at a younger age are now becoming clearer in peer-reviewed research, revealing a viral etiology (cause), the human papillomavirus number 16 (HPV).

 It will cause over 8,000 deaths, killing roughly 1 person per hour 24 hours per day.
 Of those 42,000 newly diagnosed individuals, only slightly more than half will be alive in 5 years.
-This is a number which has not significantly improved in decades.
+This is a number that has not significantly improved in decades.
 The death rate for oral cancer is higher than that of cancers which we hear about routinely such as cervical cancer, Hodgkin’s lymphoma, laryngeal cancer, cancer of the testes, and endocrine system cancers such as thyroid, or skin cancer (malignant melanoma).
-If you expand the definition of oral cancers to include cancer of the larynx, for which the risk factors are the same, the numbers of diagnosed cases grow to approximately 54,000 individuals, and 13,500 deaths per year in the U.S. alone.
+If you expand the definition of oral cancers to include cancer of the larynx, for which the risk factors are the same, the numbers of diagnosed cases grow to approximately 54,000 individuals and 13,500 deaths per year in the U.S. alone.

-Unfortunately 40% of those diagnosed with oral cancer will die within five years because the majority of these cases will be discovered as a late stage malignancy.
+Unfortunately 40% of those diagnosed with oral cancer will die within five years because the majority of these cases will be discovered as a late-stage malignancy.
 When found early, oral cancer patients have an 80 to 90% survival rate.